johanhedin/nanoca/doc/SMARTCARD.md

 pkcs15-init --delete-objects privkey --id <ID from above>
 ```

-And start over creating new objects.
+Then start over, creating new objects.

 > [!WARNING]
 > If you remove the privkey, the pubkey becomes useless.